Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 # Obsidian-for-Researchers

 ## 🧭 Overview

-This repository offers two main resources to help you use Obsidian for scientific research:
+This repository provides two core learning resources designed to help you use Obsidian for scientific research — whether you're just getting started or looking to enhance an existing workflow:

-**1. Step-by-step instructions** for learning the core features of Obsidian while building your own research-supporting Vault.
-Small, real-world scenarios illustrate how the Vault’s features can be applied in practice.

-**2. A completed example Vault** that you can download and explore directly in Obsidian.

-If you're new to Obsidian, I recommend starting with the guided instructions — they not only teach the basics but also help you understand the Vault's structure.
-If you're already familiar with Obsidian, you can dive into the finished Vault and use the instructions as a reference to explore its features.
+🔹 1.
+Learn the Basics of Obsidian
+A step-by-step guide that introduces the fundamental features of Obsidian.
+You’ll learn how to:

+Set up your personal Vault

+Use templates to streamline your daily workflow

+Organize and track tasks efficiently

+🔹 2.
+Apply the Zettelkasten Method with Obsidian and Zotero A complete setup inspired by Niklas Luhmann’s Zettelkasten method, including:

+Connecting Obsidian with Zotero 7

+Transferring literature-based knowledge into your Vault

+Building a personal system for long-term academic thinking and writing

+Each resource is available in two formats:

+Step-by-step instructions – ideal for beginners who want to build understanding while creating their Vault

+A finished example Vault – recommended for advanced users who want to dive in and explore the setup right away

+Choose the path that fits your needs — or combine both to get the most out of your Obsidian research workflow.

 ## 📝 What You’ll Learn